-Loras College received the nation’s first and only President’s Award for Interfaith Community Service in 2014 from the Corporation for National and Community Service.
+Loras College received the nation’s first President’s Award for Interfaith Community Service from the Corporation for National and Community Service.
 This nationwide designation is part of the Presidents Higher Education Community Service Honor Roll, and recognizes Loras and its students for their commitment to volunteer service.
-To learn more, visit Community Based Learning & Volunteering.
+Visit our Community Based Learning & Volunteering page to learn more.

 Interfaith Leaders Scholarship Program

-In the Loras Program for Interfaith Leaders, students learn how people orient around religion differently, and they discover in themselves abilities to interact with people of diverse religious and worldview backgrounds.
-The program hopes that, through careful study, self-reflection, and responsible service, students will learn to lead others toward a deeper, more informed fellowship.
-Interfaith Leaders will be awarded an annual scholarship.
-Contact us at email@example.com or visit www.loras.edu/interfaithleaders for more details.
+Our Interfaith Leaders Scholarship offers students the opportunity to explore how people orient around religion differently, and discover in themselves abilities to interact with people of diverse religious and worldview backgrounds.
+Through careful study, self-reflection, and responsible service, students will learn to lead others toward a deeper, more informed fellowship.
+Contact firstname.lastname@example.org or visit loras.edu/interfaithleaders to apply or for more details.

 Interfaith Prayer Space